wolfm89/train-price-monitor/README.md

 1. `cd infrastructure`
 2. Install CDK with `npm install -g aws-cdk`
-3. Bootstrap your AWS account: `cdk bootstrap aws://ACCOUNT-NUMBER/REGION`
+3. Bootstrap your AWS account: `cdk bootstrap aws://ACCOUNT-NUMBER/us-east-1 aws://ACCOUNT-NUMBER/REGION`
 4. Deploy the infrastructure: `npm run cdk deploy`
-5. In the CDK output you should note down both the `FrontendCloudFrontUrl` and the `BackendProfileImageBucketName`
+5. In the CDK output you should note down the values for `FrontendCloudFrontUrl`, `BackendQueueUrl` and `BackendProfileImageBucketName`

 The backend can be started by executing the following steps: